opencv/opencv/modules/stitching/doc/exposure_compensation.rst

     :param masks: Image masks to update (second value in pair specifies the value which should be used to detect where image is)

-detil::ExposureCompensation::apply
+detil::ExposureCompensator::apply
 ----------------------------------

 Compensate exposure in the specified image.

-.. ocv:function:: void detail::ExposureCompensation::apply(int index, Point corner, Mat &image, const Mat &mask)
+.. ocv:function:: void detail::ExposureCompensator::apply(int index, Point corner, Mat &image, const Mat &mask)

     :param index: Image index